 An inventory can help avoid disputes

-An inventory can help avoid a dispute over your tenancy deposit when you move out because it proves what state the property was in when you moved in.
-It's in you and your landlord's interest to provide and check an inventory.
+An inventory can help avoid a dispute over your tenancy deposit when you move out, because it proves what state the property was in when you moved in.
+It's in your and your landlord's interest to provide and check an inventory.

 If you break or damage anything while you are living there, the inventory shows that it wasn't broken before you moved in.

 If anything in the property is already damaged, the inventory can prove that you didn't do it.

 Your landlord or the landlord's letting agent should supply you with an inventory.
 Ask for one if they haven't done so.